Ilygm/java-AirlineReservation/ReadMe.md

 2. Open src folder

-3. Right click on an empty space inside the folder
+3. Right-click on an empty space inside the folder

 4. Choose "Open in Terminal"